Maximus-Ay/100-days-Coding-Challenge-in-python/README.md

 - Write a Python program to sort a list in ascending order.
 - Write a program to sort a list in descending order.

+40. Day 40 (9th August 2024)
+- Write a Python program to find the index of an element in a list.
+- Write a program to find the maximum and minimum elements in a tuple.